stclib/STC/EXAMPLE.md

   return res;
 }
 ```
-With this in place, you can instantiate a CMap for the key-type:
+With this in place, you can instantiate a CMap with Key => CString:
 ```
 #include <clib/CMap.h>
 declare_CMap(mm, struct Key, CString, cstring_destroy, key_compare, key_hash, key_destroy);